as-pect/as-pect/packages/assembly/README.md

 Reference values and integer values will result in a runtime error, because `toBeCloseTo` comparisons require a floating point number to work.

+if this method is called on anything other than a `f64 | f32` type, it will result it a compile time error.

 This method is safe to use portably with `jest`.

 ### toHaveLength